 - Set the standard by assessing how well an experienced person completes the task.

-- Try breaking the standard down into three required components: knowledge, skills and attitude.
+- Break the objective down into three required areas: knowledge, skills and attitude.

 Keep training objectives in line with business objectives

-- For example, if you are setting up an online shop, train staff how to use the software so they can maintain the website.
+For example, if you are setting up an ecommerce website, train staff on how to handle incoming orders and enquiries, as well as how to update and maintain the website.

 Successful training depends on getting your employees involved.